Yongle Emperor: Accession to the throne (1402)

-Administration
+Domestic policy

+Government and administration

+Historians such as Chan Hok-lam, Edward Dreyer, and Frederick Mote have often described the reign of the Yongle Emperor as the "second founding" of the Ming dynasty, reflecting the major changes he introduced to his father's political system.
+He often ruled "from horseback", traveling between the two capitals in a manner reminiscent of the Yuan emperors.
+This approach, however, was criticized by officials who feared the growing influence of court eunuchs and military elites, whose power depended on imperial favor.

-In contrast to the frequent changes in offices during the Hongwu Emperor's reign, the high levels of the Yongle Emperor's administration remained stable.
-While the Emperor did occasionally imprison ministers, the mass purges seen in the Hongwu era did not occur again.
-Eunuchs and generals oversaw the most significant political matters, while officials were responsible for managing finances, the judiciary, and routine tasks.
-As a result, the atomization of administration that was characteristic of the Hongwu Emperor's rule diminished, allowing the Emperor to focus less on routine details.
+In contrast to the frequent turnover of officials under the Hongwu Emperor, the upper levels of the Yongle Emperor's administration remained relatively stable.
+Although the Emperor occasionally imprisoned ministers, the large-scale purges characteristic of the Hongwu era did not recur.
+Known for imposing harsh punishments on failure, he nonetheless readily rewarded capable officials.
+Eunuchs and generals handled major political affairs, while officials managed finance, judicial matters, and routine administration.
+Administrative fragmentation, a characteristic feature of the Hongwu Emperor's reign, declined, allowing the Emperor to devote less attention to day-to-day details.
 (Note: The Hongwu Emperor abolished the Central Secretariat in 1380 and centralized authority entirely in his own hands, personally overseeing even minor administrative matters.
-In contrast, the Yongle Emperor, while equally autocratic, recognized the impracticality of such an approach.
+In contrast, the Yongle Emperor recognized the impracticality of such an approach.
 He established the Grand Secretariat, delegating routine tasks to its members and institutionalizing their role in drafting documents and managing daily governance.)

-The political influence of the bureaucratic apparatus gradually increased, and under the Yongle Emperor's rule, ministers were able to challenge the Emperor, even at the cost of their freedom or lives.
-The most significant change was the emergence of the Grand Secretariat, which played a crucial role in the politics of the Yongle Emperor's successors.
-Led by the grand secretaries, officials gained control of the government.
+The political influence of the bureaucratic apparatus gradually increased.
+The most significant development was the emergence of the Grand Secretariat, which played a crucial role in the politics of the Yongle Emperor's successors.
+Under the leadership of the grand secretaries, officials gained control of the government.